-- Entry occurs when shipowner buys a new ship from a shipyard. - Building of new ships is characterized by significant construction lags. - Because shipyards have binding capacity, the average time to build varies over time. - : e.g., it increased linearly from 6 quarters in 2001 to 12 quarters in 2008. - Exit occurs when shipowner scraps its ship. - Volatility in shipping demand combined with the inelastic supply leads to volatile shipping prices
+- Entry occurs when shipowner buys a new ship from a shipyard. - Building new ships is characterized by significant construction lags. - Because shipyards have binding capacity, the average time to build (TTB) is endogenous and varies over time. - e.g., it increased from 6 quarters in 2001 to 12 quarters in 2008. - This endogeneity of TTB has not been recognized in previous studies. - Exit occurs when shipowner scraps its ship. - Volatility in shipping demand combined with the inelastic supply leads to volatile shipping prices